eric-s-raymond/aicodeguide/README.md

 Agent to implement it.
 Give a mini-PRD for the specific feature.
 Imagine that you're guiding a junior developer to work in a specific GH ticket :-)

+## Well-structured prompting for well-structured design

+Quoting ESR:

+> At present (in April 2025) LLMs are already good at generating working code, but they're not very good at generating well-structured code - that is, with proper layering and separation of concerns.
+Good structure is important for readability and maintainability, and reduces your defect rate.

+> Think through your design and then prompt-engineer it in a sequence that produces good structure.
+In a database-centered application, for example, it's a good idea to specify your record types first, then guide your LLM through building a manager class or module that encapsulates access to them.
+Only after that should you begin prompting for business logic.

+> More generally, when you prompt, think about separating engine code from policy code, and issue your prompts in a sequence that guides the LLM to do that.

+> You should include in your project rules one that tells the LLM not to violate layering - if it needs a new engine method, it should add someting to a clean encapsulation layer rather than having low-level implementation details entangled with business logic.

+Another interesting practice is to start with the core of you project: in Python, I generally see my project as a core library/module and I spend lots of time making sure I get the main functionality implemented and organized the way I want.
+I even write classes and functions skeletons and then let the LLM to fill the gaps.
+Only after I have a good foundation and with good tests I move to consumers of this core library, like exposing it as CLI or REST API to a future webapp, for instance.

 ## Should I use TDD or any other type of tests?
 *TODO*
 ## How to make it safe?